unkornithology/unkornithology.github.io/pages/members.md

 #### Maddie Bengston
 Maddie is an undergraduate who is an Honors Student and [URF Scholar at the University of Nebraska at Kearney](https://www.unk.edu/academics/undergraduate_research/undergraduate-research-fellows.php), where she has gained a wide range of class and research experiences during her journey towards becoming a dermatologist.
 Using field surveys and computer modeling, Maddie works to improve our understanding of [Eastern Screech-Owl *Megascops asio*](https://en.wikipedia.org/wiki/Eastern_screech_owl) distributions within the state of Nebraska.

+#### Darcey Lindsey
+Darcey is an undergraduate who is interested in wildlife and ecology.
+She is working on studying the contact zone between different populations of birds in the Great Plains, namely *Pipilo* towhees in the Nebraska Sandhills.

 --------

 ## Past Folks   {#past-folks}